WRONGFUL DEATH IN GEORGIA

 When there is no surviving spouse and no surviving children, then the administrator or executor of the deceased’s Estate may bring the action.
 The damages recovered are held for the benefit of the next kin.

 The statute limitations is usually two years from the date of the deceased’s death.
+Time is of the essence when obtaining a lawyer to help with your claim.

 If someone is killed because of a motor vehicle accident, the statute of limitations may be “tolled” pending the outcome of a criminal prosecution against the at-fault driver.
 A “crime” need not involve criminal intent or criminal negligence to fall within the purview of the tolling statute, O.C.G.A. § 9-3-99.
 A violation of the Uniform Rules of the Road is a misdemeanor, and a misdemeanor falls under O.C.G.A. § 9-3-99.
 Therefore, in any motor vehicle crash where the at-fault driver could have been charged with a crime or traffic violation, the statute of limitation for the wrongful death lawsuit may be tolled from the date of the violation until a final disposition of the traffic charge or for six years, whichever is shorter.
 The two year period set by the statute of limitation begins after that.